dbcook/openrocket-database/README.md

 transitions, etc.) and corrections to the built-in parts database contained in the OpenRocket jar file.

-This package does not change how OpenRocket __works__ in any way.
+Installing this package does not change how OpenRocket __works__ in any way.
 It only changes what components are available for selection in the menus.

 I apologize in advance for the geeky way you need to install this.
 It's not very